nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Exploring-Data-in-the-KF-Portal/KF_5_Explore.md

 ------------------

 The data at the Kids First DRC is from children with childhood cancer and structural birth defects or their family members.
-As of early 2020, the Kids First DRC maintains Whole Genome Sequences (WGS) and/or RNAseq data for over 12,000 individuals.
-However, Kids First doesn't only host data about DNA and RNA.
+As of end of 2020, the Kids First DRC maintains Whole Genome Sequences (WGS) and/or RNAseq data for over 16,000 individuals.
+However, data available on the Kids First Portal is not restricted to information about DNA and RNA.
 Using the portal you can access a wide range of data types including Histology Images, Pathology Reports, Radiology Images, Radiology Reports, Operation Reports, Annotated Somatic Mutations, Gene Fusions, Gene Expression, Somatic Copy Number Variations, and Isoform Expression.